Katherine O. Musgrave: Positions

 Musgrave was an outspoken critic of the Fit for Life diet.
 She subjected the weekly diet plan to a computerized nutritional analysis that found the levels of Vitamin D, Vitamin B12, zinc, and calcium to be "undesirably low" when compared to the United States Recommended Daily Allowance for women aged 23 to 50.

 On the other hand, she spoke at a hearing in support of a 2011 Maine Legislature bill to declare the whoopie pie as the official state dessert of Maine.
 Musgrave praised the chocolate pie for being rich in flavonoids and antioxidants.
 Asked to clarify her position on the sugary dessert, she said, "In all food, moderation is the key word".
 The Maine Legislature eventually approved blueberry pie as the official state dessert, and the whoopie pie as the official state treat.

 Affiliations

 Musgrave was a Fellow of the American Dietetic Association, having joined the organization in 1942 and retained her membership for more than 70 years.
-She served as president of the Maine Dietetic Association from 1973–1974 and 2006–2007.
+She served as president of the Maine Dietetic Association from 1973 to 1974 and from 2006 to 2007.